fontforge/libspiro/README.md

 };
 ```

 You must create a super-class of this abstract type that handles the creation of your particular representation of bézier splines.
-As an [example I provide the one used by Raph to generate PostScript output](bezctx.md) (cubic beziers).
-Spiro will convert a set of spiro_cps into a set of bezier curves.
-As it does so it will call the appropriate routine in your bezier context with this information – this should allow you to create your own internal representation of those curves.
+As an [example I provide the one used by Raph to generate PostScript output](bezctx.md) (cubic béziers).
+Spiro will convert a set of spiro_cps into a set of bézier curves.
+As it does so it will call the appropriate routine in your bézier context with this information – this should allow you to create your own internal representation of those curves.

 #### Calling into libspiro